franck-benault/creditCardFraudDetection/README.md

 With imbalanced data, decreasing this threshold often gives better result.
 Here a threshold of 0.2 gives the best result if I use the f1 score.

+### Catboost classifier
+Catboost algorithm and other boosting algorithm can easily overfit.

 #### Imbalanced learning library
 ##### imblearn.ensemble EasyEnsembleClassifier